 Other features include handwarmer pockets, a removable faux fur hood, and a super suede chin guard that prevents chafing.
 We also like the specialty lift ticket ring, which was inspired by Volcom Jeans' buckle button closure.

-When you're searching for the perfect women's snowboard jacket, what features matter the most?
-Here are seven:
+When you're searching for the perfect women's snow jackets, what features matter the most?
+Here are 7 crucial factors to consider: